pbadler/forecasting-dynamics-course/discussion/clark_etal_2001.md

 ### What is forecastable?

-* In what ways is uncertainty important for forecasting?
 * What does "inherent uncertainty" mean and how might it limit the forecastability of ecological systems?
 * What are "slow variables" and what promise do they hold for ecological forecasting?
 * What are some of the problems if a forecast doesn't handle uncertainty properly?

-### Data from experiments and monitoring

-* What are the kinds of data that may be important for forecasting?

 ### Forecasts in decision making